Applying for Marriage Licenses

 Divorced or Annuled Applicants

-You are not required to present a divorce certificate when filing intentions to marry.
-However, it is extremely important that an individual who has been divorced be certain that his/her divorce is absolute (90 days after the divorce NISI).
-If you are recently divorced and uncertain as to the absolute date of your divorce, you should contact the court where the divorce was granted.
+If you are divorced, you are not required to present a divorce certificate.
+However, it is extremely important that an individual who has been divorced be certain that their divorce is absolute (90 days after the divorce NISI).
+If you recently divorced and are uncertain as to the absolute date of your divorce, you should contact the court where it was granted.

 Clergy and Justice of the Peace

-The member of the clergy or justice of the peace must complete and sign the original license and return it to the clerk of the city or town where the license was issued.
+The member of the clergy or justice of the peace must complete and sign the original license, in section 20 ONLY, and return it to the clerk of the city or town where the license was issued.
 When filing an intention to marry, we will ask for the name and contact phone of the person who will perform the marriage.

 The current Belmont Town Clerk is a Justice of the Peace (JP) for the Commonwealth of Massachusetts.
 If you would like to have the Town Clerk perform the ceremony, email ecushman@belmont-ma.gov.
 The Commonwealth of Massachusetts has set the rate for JP services at $100.
 A list of JPs can also be obtained from the Town Clerk's office upon request.